PUBNAVETRA · A Purple Wins Instrument

 • Reads execution risk across ten domains

-• Surfaces where the organisation's own data says investment matters most
+• Names where the organisation’s own data says investment matters most

-• Produces the audit trail the board can defend
+• Produces the audit trail the board defends

 What NAVETRA does not